-The statues of Mt.
-Nemrut
+The statues of Mount Nemrut

-Continuing south to more amazing ancient history…we’ll walk on a paved pathway to see the huge carved stone heads at Mt.
+Continuing south to more amazing ancient history…we’ll climb a paved pathway to see the huge carved stone heads at Mt.
 Nemrut, a UNESCO World Heritage site.
-In 62 BC, King Antiochus I Theos of Commagene built on the mountain top a tomb-sanctuary flanked by huge statues (26–30 ft high) of himself, two lions, two eagles and various Greek, Armenian, and Iranian gods, such as Hercules-Vahagn and Zeus-Aramazd.
+In 62 BC, King Antiochus I Theos of Commagene built on the mountain top a tomb-sanctuary flanked by huge statues (26–30 ft. high) of himself, two lions, two eagles and various Greek, Armenian, and Iranian gods, such as Hercules-Vahagn and Zeus-Aramazd.
 These statues were once seated on thrones, with names of each god inscribed on them.
 Earthquakes toppled the enormous heads and now they are scattered around below their thrones.

 Next stop: Gaziantep!
 This charming town is Turkey’s center of pistachio culture and known for having the best BAKLAVA in the country.
 In comparison with some other regions of Turkey, tourists are still a novelty in Gaziantep and the locals make them very welcome.
 Gaziantep has a wonderfully authentic bazaar with craftsmen at work, very close to the hotel.
 The town boasts a world-class museum, the biggest repository of ancient mosaics in the world containing 1700 m² of mosaic floors rescued from flooding during a dam project on the Euphrates River.